f5devcentral/f5-agility-labs-Next/docs/class1/module5/lab1.rst

  .. image:: ./pictures/choose_cert.png

- 2. Click "+ Create" and enter the new policy name "juice_lab_policy" in the new window as shown in the picture below.
+ 2. Click "+ Create" and enter the new policy name "waf-policy" in the new window as shown in the picture below.

- |

  .. image:: ./pictures/create_application_create_policy.png